 Then, one day on the road I passed a convoy of combines and trucks filled with harvesting crews.
 Someone explained that these were custom harvesters, mobile crews that start in south Texas as soon as the wheat ripens there.
 Stripping wheat fields county by county, they work their way northward.

-There was my answer.
-Rather than every farmer having to bankrupt himself by buying expensive equipment that will lie idle most of the year, farmers all over the central U.S. put the same equipment and crews to work.
-The manpower and machinery of these custom harvest crews do what the individual farmers could not do by themselves.
+That was the answer to my question.
+Rather than every farmer having to go bankrupt buying expensive equipment that will lie idle most of the year, farmers across multiple states put the same equipment and crews to work one field after another.
+The manpower and machinery of custom harvest crews do what the individual farmers could never manage to do by themselves.

-The reason this system works is that not all the wheat fields in the central U.S. ripen on the same day.
+This system works because not all the wheat fields in the central U.S. ripen on the same day.
 Those fields don't even ripen in the same month.
 In Texas wheat fields begin ripening in the spring.
-In the Dakotas it's late summer before the wheat is ready to harvest.
-That's why a small amount of mobile crews and equipment can harvest such huge expanses.
+In the Dakotas, it's late summer before the wheat is ready to harvest.
+That's why a relatively small number of mobile crews and equipment can harvest such huge expanses.

 The Bible uses a lot of harvest metaphors.
 Jesus said: "Open your eyes and look at the fields!
 They are ripe for harvest" (John 4:35).
 Another time He told His disciples: "The harvest is plentiful but the workers are few" (Matthew 9:37).

-Not surprisingly, it is easy to find parallels in a wheat harvest to Nazarene missionary strategy.
+Not surprisingly, it is easy to find parallels between a wheat harvest and Nazarene missionary strategy.
 One analogy lies in the temporary use of outside workers.
 In some parts of the world, the gospel message arrives and finds immediate response.
 The harvest may be ripe, but there are almost no local workers.
-Elsewhere, the church is quite small.
+Elsewhere, the church exists but is quite small.
 There isn't enough local manpower or other resources to bring in the ready harvest.
-So we send custom harvesters (missionaries) into those two kinds of fields.
+So we send custom harvesters (missionaries) to those fields.
 These missionaries don't go to homestead a country.
-Their goal is not to settle down and carve out a permanent place for themselves.
-There are farmers -- the national Christians -- who live there, who "own" the land.
+By that, I mean they do not plan to settle down and carve out a permanent place for themselves.
+There are farmers -- the local believers -- who live there, who "own" the land.
 The missionaries are simply the temporary custom harvesters.

 Another wheat harvest analogy is that of right timing.
 To wheat harvesters, timing is important.
 Custom harvesters work their way from one field to another, harvesting grain as it ripens.
 This way, costly equipment and manpower don't lie idle in one area when it is harvesting season in another.
 The New Testament mentions this right timing for the harvesters (Mark 4:29; Galatians 6:9).
 As the grain begins to ripen in a particular field, we are called to pour in manpower and other resources to gather that harvest.
 Or, to continue the harvest metaphor, storms can break over the ripened grain and destroy it in the fields.
 So, for the sake of those who are responsive and for those who are still unresponsive, we must find ways to give immediate attention to responsive people.